indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find OWI Checkpoints in Indiana?

 OWI checkpoints/sobriety are lawful in Indiana.
-These checkpoints are legal roadblocks set up by law enforcement officers to evaluate drivers for any signs of intoxications.
+These checkpoints are legal roadblocks set up by law enforcement officers to evaluate drivers for any signs of intoxication.
 Law officers usually stop cars in a particular sequence, and upon suspicion, they can subject drivers to Standardized Field Sobriety Tests (SFSTs).
-All road users are mandated to take these tests, and refusal can result in arrest.
+All road users must take these tests, and refusal can result in arrest.
 Some counties give access to locations of sobriety checkpoints on their websites.

 What Is an Aggravated OWI in Indiana?